 The therapeutic milieu at Gloucester House is created by the team’s capacity to work with children ‘in the moment’.
 Whilst children have individual and group work, they also have access to the support of specialist clinicians outside of the formal session times.
 This enriches the therapeutic experience as clinical staff are able to work alongside education staff with the child as difficulties are happening.
-This enhances our capacity to understand and contain the child with their difficulties both ‘in the moment’ and to support them to reflect on experiences and difficulties and to learn from them in the future.
+This enhances our capacity to understand and contain the child with their difficulties and needs both ‘in the moment’ and to support them to reflect on experiences and challenges and to learn from them in the future.
 This is particularly useful with children who find direct therapeutic intervention too challenging.

 We have a careful balance between structures and systems and responding to the children’s needs.
-We are able to do this as we have an onsite multi-disciplinary team which means that clinical staff can work with education staff to address crises as they arise.
+We are able to do this as we have an onsite multi-disciplinary team which means that clinical staff can work with education staff to address needs as they arise.

 We use Team Teach to assist with our behaviour policy.
 It focuses on using techniques for de-escalation of volatile situations including safe physical management to contain and calm situations.
 All physical management of children is recorded daily.
 Restraints are recorded and reported to parents and discussed with the child after the situation.
 The PHP (Positive Handling Plan) outlines preferred techniques for physical management and de-escalation strategies.
-These are signed and agreed with parent/carers and the child.
+These are signed and agreed with parent/carers and the child

 Pupil empowerment – listening to the child’s voice

-The children show a real sense of achievement, pride and self-worth when they are able to manage these roles to the best of their abilities.
+The children show a real sense of achievement, empowerment, pride and self-worth when they are able to manage these roles to the best of their abilities.

 We encourage children’s input into the curriculum and provide regular opportunities for this.
 They contribute to the games for the play time rota, and have suggested ideas for events and curriculum topics.
 Such ideas are thought about carefully by staff and children together, giving the children an experience of thinking about, discussing, planning for and then putting ideas into action.